fluencelabs/examples/aqua-examples/echo-greeter/Readme.md

 Since we want to compose services deployed on different nodes, we express this requirement by specifying the (node, service) tuples via `on echo_topo.node` and `on greeting-topo.node` in sequence.
 That is, the workflow first calls the echo-service followed by three sequential calls on the greeting service.

-Again, we can execute our workflow with the `fldist` tool:
+Again, we can execute our workflow with the `aqua` cli tool:

 ```bash
 aqua run\